Are you my new bunny parent?

 A Safe, Comfortable Home

-Here is a chart of cage sizes.
-I consider this an absolute minimum (actually I consider it far too small, but this is the industry-standard).
+Here are measurements for cage sizes (adult weight / square footage).
+I consider this an absolute minimum (actually I consider it far too small, but this is the industry standard).
 Larger is much better.

 The rest of the cage can be made of 1” x 2” wire.
 (If you have a problem with rodents or snakes in your area, you might want to go with a smaller weave wire for all of the cage.)